 To address underserved needs, TDHCA closely monitors affordable housing trends and issues as well as conducting its own research.
 TDHCA makes adjustments to address community input gathered through roundtable discussions and public hearings held throughout the State.
-To illustrate this point, for the 2012-2013 Biennium Plan, the Housing Trust Fund is financing the Amy Young Barrier Removal Program, which provides accessibility modifications necessary for households with disabilities as a result of public input at a roundtable.
+To illustrate this point, as a result of public input provided at a Housing Trust Fund roundtable, the 2012-2013 HTF Biennial Plan prioritizes financing for the Amy Young Barrier Removal Program, which provides accessibility modifications necessary for low income households with disabilities to fully access their home.
 TDHCA efforts, combined with public outreach and education, are part of TDHCA's commitment to overcome obstacles to affordable housing.

-HOME AND ESGP ADDRESS UNDERSERVED NEEDS
+HOME AND ESG ADDRESS UNDERSERVED NEEDS